The Vampire Diaries: Production

 On April 6, 2015, lead actress Nina Dobrev confirmed that she and co-star Michael Trevino (who plays Tyler Lockwood) would be leaving the show after its sixth season.
 Dobrev returned to record a voiceover for the seventh-season finale and returned as a guest star in the series finale.
 Trevino appeared as a guest star in the seventh and eighth seasons.

+In 2025, Dobrev stated that, even though she was the main character of the show, her salary was less than Wesley's and Somerhalder's.

-On March 11, 2016, The CW renewed the series for an eighth season, but on July 23, 2016, announced that the eighth season, consisting of 16 episodes, would be the show's last.
+On March 11, 2016, the CW renewed the series for an eighth season, but on July 23, 2016, announced that the eighth season, consisting of 16 episodes, would be the show's last.
 The final season began airing on October 21, 2016, and ended March 10, 2017.

-President of The CW, Mark Pedowitz, said in an interview at the summer TCA's that The Vampire Diaries didn't receive an extra episode order for the second season at the request of Kevin Williamson.
-Kevin Williamson felt to do the best show possible; he would rather do 22 episodes.
+CW president Mark Pedowitz said in an interview at the summer TCA's that The Vampire Diaries didn't receive an extra episode order for the second season at the request of Williamson.
+Williamson felt to do the best show possible; he would rather do 22 episodes.
 "I'd rather have a great 22 than a good 24 if Kevin couldn't do it," he explained.
 The writers first met for the fifth season on April 15, 2013.
 Filming began on July 10, 2013, and finished on April 10, 2014.
 On July 23, 2016, it was announced that the show would end after a 16-episode eighth season.